yafet-a/ResumeCreator/README.md

 ### 2. Modifying Styles

 - The main style is located in **css/main.css** and can be edited if you're familiar with CSS.
-- Premium versions include SCSS source files that generate all template styles.
-You can use these to make changes and regenerate the CSS.

-🎉 **Fun Fact**: Most of this was coded on an iPad because my laptop was damaged while creating this! 🙌
+🎉 **Fun (but sad) Fact**: Most of this was coded on an iPad because my laptop was damaged while creating this! 🙌

 ## Preview of The Generated Portfolio Page 🌟